ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

 ## Intro to Python Game Dev with Pygame Part 1

 This tutorial assumes that you are familiar with python, and have [PyCharm](https://www.jetbrains.com/pycharm/) already installed.
+This part the following parts will cover the following.

 - Setting up pygame.
 - Using pygame to create a display.